UC-Irvine-CS175/uci-cs175.github.io/syllabus.md

 - We will package and deploy our system.

-- We will set up a front-end using [Gradio](https://gradio.app/docs) or [Streamlit](https://streamlit.io/).
+- We will maintain project repositories using software engineering best practices.

 ## Communication
-This quarter we will be using Discord as our course message board.
-If you have a question about anything pertinent to the course, post it on the appropriate channel on Discord.
+This quarter we will be using Ed as our course message board.
+If you have a question about anything pertinent to the course, post it with the appropriate category tag on Ed.
 We ask that you make your questions public to the class so that the other students may benefit from the interaction in addition to getting a chance to answer as well.
 Course staff will try to answer any questions you have regularly.

-Please use Discord **instead of email**, since this will help keep all course communication in one place.
-Please do not send course staff questions about course content over email or social media--Discord is where to go!
+Please use Ed **instead of email**, since this will help keep all course communication in one place.
+Please do not send course staff questions about course content over email or social media--Ed is where to go!

 ## Suggested Reading
 Suggested reading will be linked with the corresponding lecture as we move through the course.
 To get the most out of it, we recommend reading it after lecture and before assignment submission.